Skip to main content

 Tabling of Documents

-Pursuant to Standing Order 32(2), Mr. Noormohamed (Parliamentary Secretary to the Minister of Canadian Heritage) laid upon the table, — Copy of the Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite, done at Brussels on May 21, 1974, and Explanatory Memorandum. — Sessional Paper No. 8532-441-45.
+Pursuant to Standing Order 32(2), Mr. Noormohamed (Parliamentary Secretary to the Minister of Canadian Heritage) laid before the House, — Copy of the Convention Relating to the Distribution of Programme-Carrying Signals Transmitted by Satellite, done at Brussels on May 21, 1974, and Explanatory Memorandum. — Sessional Paper No. 8532-441-45.

 — No. 441-01864 concerning food and drink;